oxygenxml/dita-media-support/Readme.txt

 Media plugin which converts the DITA object element to various HTML 5 structures like <video>, <audio> or <iframe>.
+The plugin works with both DITA OT 1.8 and 2.x.
 Examples:

  1. The DITA structure: